sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     >**Note**: Your URL will differ from the one shown in the Output screenshot because it must be globally unique.

 9. A new browser should automatically open the new web applications.
-Validate the website by clicking the **Store** link on the menu.
+Validate the website by choosing the **Store** link on the menu.
 You should see product items.
 If products are returned, then the connection to the database is successful.

     ![Screenshot of the Store link.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image51.png "Store link")